FIXTradingCommunity/fixp-specification/v1-1/doc/04PointToPointSessionProtocol.md

 ## Summary of messages that control lifetime

 A logical session must be created by using a Negotiation message.
-The session ID must be sent in the Negotiation message and that ID is used for the lifetime of the session.
+The session ID must be sent in a Negotiation message and that ID is used for the lifetime of the session.

 After negotiation is complete, the client must send an Establish message to reach the established state.
 Once established, exchange of application messages may proceed.
 The established state is concurrent with the lifetime of a connection-oriented transport such as TCP.
 A client may re-establish a previous session after reconnecting without any further negotiation.
-Thus, Establish binds the session to the new transport instance.
+Thus, an Establish message binds the session to the new transport instance.

 To signal a peer that a disconnection is about to occur, a Terminate message should be sent.
 This unbinds the transport from the session, but it does not end a logical session.

-A session that has a recoverable flow may be re-established by sending Establish with the same session ID, and an exchange of messages may continue until all business transactions are finished.
+A session that has a recoverable flow may be re-established by sending an Establish message with the same session ID, and an exchange of messages may continue until all business transactions are finished.

 A logical session should be ended by sending a FinishedSending message.
 Thereafter, no more application messages should be sent.
-The peer must respond with FinishedReceiving when it has processed the last message, and then the transport must be terminated for the final time for that session.
+The peer must respond with a FinishedReceiving message when it has processed the last message, and then the transport must be terminated for the final time for that session.
 Once a flow is finalized and the transport is unbound, a session ID is no longer valid and messages previously sent on that session are no longer recoverable.

 ## Session initiation and negotiation